Matt-DESTROYER/NEJTA-TROLS-Player-Stat-Extraction/README.md

 Grab the bookmarklet version (in `Bookmarklet.url`) and just click to run.

 Create a bookmark and copy the entire contents of `Bookmarklet.url` as the URL of the bookmark.
 This creates a bookmarklet, a script that runs whenever you click the bookmark.

+### Chrome Extensions
+Note that this extension will not be available in the Chrome Web Store.

+(This feature is coming soon...)